shantanu778/Machine_Translation_Quality_Estimation/README.md

   evaluate.py
   ```

- If you want to run the train sets from implementation 2, first go to the Models/LM/src directory.
+ To create a baseline

+* step 1: open config.json
+* Set the value of translation to english
-* step 1:run
+* step 2:run
  ```
-  train.py config_11.json
+  train.py
   ```
   * step 3:run
  ```
-  test.py config_11.json
+  test.py
   ```
   * step 4:run
  ```
-  evaluate.py config_11.json
+  evaluate.py
   ```

-  ### Training your model (SubTask-B)
-To create your Regression model, follow these steps

-First go to the Models/REG/ directory.
+  ### Trade-off between data quantity and data
+quality

+If you want to run the an experiment follow these steps testing a training model using train sets of different sizes, follow these steps:

 * step 1: open config.json
 * for BERT (full dataset): set "model" value to "BERT"
 * for ERNIE (full dataset): set "model" value to "ERNIE"